 For those of you that are in a rush, we’ll start this review by answering the 3 burning questions that you’re likely asking about the Pro 650.

-To provide the best possible insight, we review a wide range of brushes and frequently update our buying advice and recommendations for the best electric toothbrush recommendations.
+To provide the best possible insight, we review a wide range of brushes and frequently update our buying advice and recommendations for the best electric toothbrush.

 1. Is there anything drastically wrong with this toothbrush?